Visiting Blakesley Hall

 - Drinks and chewing gum are not permitted inside Blakesley Hall

-Photography is permitted within Blakesley Hall, with the exception of the Painted Chamber.
+Photography is permitted with the exception of the Painted Chamber.
+If you are taking photographs in your taught session please let the Learning and Engagement Officer know.